tafaisalkhan/ExampleInQuran/README.md

-This project build on ionic framwork and use to show  Example in Quran

-To run use these command on Teminal
+This is a Quraic Example on Ionic 3.

+How to use this project

+With the Ionic CLI:

-sudo npm install
+$ sudo npm install

-sudo ionic serve
+$ sudo ionic serve

+$ ionic cordova platform add ios
+$ ionic cordova run ios